Samhithgb/MapReduce/README.md

 The implementation currently already takes care of multiple worker processes and their communication of the states to master.
 The master periodically checks for the status of the workers.
 This is a multi-process environment and each worker is a new process.
 After the Mappers are successfully launched and completed, we start the reducers.
+For each test, we also test fault tolerance by putting 1-2 workers in an infinite loop.
+Master detects when this happens and restarts the workers

 Verification:  The test cases that are run include :